wormhole-foundation/wormhole/docs/operations.md

 on how to set up the guardiand unit for a specific network.

 You need to open port 8999/udp in your firewall for the P2P network and 8996/udp for [cross chain queries](../whitepapers/0013_ccq.md).
-Nothing else has to be exposed externally.
+Nothing else has to be exposed externally if you don't run public rpc.

 journalctl can show guardiand's colored output using the `-a` flag for binary output, i.e.: `journalctl -a -f -u guardiand`.